Call Button

 These are some of the ways in which Occipital Neuralgia sufferers have attempted to rid themselves of the chronic headaches and painful attacks.
 In some cases, these ways can alleviate the symptoms of Occipital Neuralgia, however, despite utilising these treatment options, some sufferers may still find themselves having painful attacks.
 In some cases, certain surgical treatment options may carry the risk of permanent scalp numbness.

-If you are someone that feels like you’ve tried everything, have you had your neck assessed?
+If you feel you’ve already explored every treatment option, have you considered having your neck thoroughly assessed?
 Or, more importantly, have you had your brainstem evaluated in order to investigate the CAUSE of your symptoms, rather than simply masking them?

-At the Brisbane Headache and Migraine Clinic, we have seen countless Occipital Neuralgia sufferers and use world-class techniques in identifying whether the neck and brainstem is at fault.
+At the Brisbane Headache and Migraine Clinic™, we have seen countless Occipital Neuralgia sufferers and use world-class techniques in identifying whether the neck and brainstem is at fault.

 A thorough examination of the upper cervical spine is initiated to determine the severity of your sensitised brainstem.